slevomat/coding-standard/README.md

 `LanguageConstructWithParenthesesSniff` checks and fixes language construct used with parentheses.

-#### SlevomatCodingStandard.ControlStructures.YodaComparison 🔧
+#### SlevomatCodingStandard.ControlStructures.DisallowYodaComparison 🔧

 [Yoda conditions](https://en.wikipedia.org/wiki/Yoda_conditions) decrease code comprehensibility and readability by switching operands around comparison operators forcing the reader to read the code in an unnatural way.

-`YodaComparisonSniff` looks for and fixes such comparisons not only in `if` statements but in the whole code.
+`DisallowYodaComparisonSniff` looks for and fixes such comparisons not only in `if` statements but in the whole code.

 #### SlevomatCodingStandard.Namespaces.AlphabeticallySortedUses 🔧